 If you are still not convinced of how important a role strength training plays in boosting your immune system, here is a reference to another study.
 According to Rob Newton, there is a raft of studies that show that the effectiveness of vaccinations is enhanced by exercise.
 Exercising develops immunity to the target disease when immediately done before or after a vaccination.

-Let us know what you think of this article and if you have any ideas what to add please share your comments below.
+Let us know what you think of this article and if you have any ideas about what to add please share your comments below.
 To better health and immunity!